Frequently Asked Questions

 What documents will I need to travel to Cuba?

 You will need your passport and a tourist visa.
-You will provide the passport, Tesca Travel will obtain your tourist visa.
+You will provide the passport, Tesca Travel will obtain your tourist visa and customs documentation.
 IMPORTANT: Your passport must have an expiration date no less than six months beyond your travel dates.

 How do I secure a tourist visa to enter Cuba?